 - Explore Copake Ironworks historic site.

-- Stay at one of the cabins in the park.
+- Stay at one of the cabins or cottages in the park.

 - Check out the Sunset Rock hike.